Microsoft 365 Business Frequently Asked Questions

 Microsoft 365 Enterprise is a set of licensing plans that offer increased levels of mobility and security management over Microsoft 365 Business and are designed for enterprise customers and those customers that are required or regulated to provide the highest level of protection for their data.
 In addition, Microsoft 365 Business plans provide additional functionality including business intelligence and analytics tools.

 Can I switch my Office 365 plan to Microsoft 365 Business?

-Yes, customers may switch their plans from a qualifying Office 365 plan to Microsoft 365 Business is generally available.
+Yes, customers may switch their plans from a qualifying Office 365 plan to Microsoft 365 Business.
 Depending on the customer’s current plan there may be a decrease or increase in monthly charges.

-In what regions will Microsoft 365 Business be available?
+In what regions is Microsoft 365 Business available?

 The Microsoft 365 Business will be available to all partners and customers where Office 365 is available.
 See the list of Office 365 international availability for languages, countries and regions.

 Is there a Microsoft 365 Business trial I may use to evaluate the offer?